About the Mississippi Sports Hall of Fame

 Memorabilia from the former Dizzy Dean Museum is also a part of the Museum’s second floor exhibit area.

-The Mississippi Sports Hall of Fame and Museum employs advanced media technology to create an exhilarating sensory experience for visitors, not only from Mississippi but from across the country and around the world.
-And since its official opening on July 4, 1996, the Museum has hosted visitors from every state in the Union and from dozens of foreign countries.
+And since its official opening on July 4, 1996, the Museum has hosted visitors from every state in the Union and from dozens of foreign countries

-As the late Michael Rubenstein, the museum’s first executive director, pointed out, “By the time a youngster born in 2001 is 10 years old, it will have been 24 years since Walter Payton ran with a football, and 27 years since Archie Manning threw one, much less since earlier legends like Jake Gibbs, Bailey Howell and Dizzy Dean performed their athletic feats.
-That’s Jurassic Park for kids in the year 2011 unless we feature these sports heroes in a modern, hands-on format youngsters can relate to.”
+As the late Michael Rubenstein, the museum’s first executive director, would point out, it has been over 30 years since Walter Payton ran with a football or since Archie Manning threw one.
+It’s been even longer since earlier legends like Jake Gibbs, Bailey Howell and Dizzy Dean performed their athletic feats.
+The Museum aims to feature these sports heroes in a modern, hands-on format children can relate to and learn from.

-Rick Cleveland, the veteran sports columnist who succeeded Rubenstein, concurs.
+Rick Cleveland, the veteran sports columnist who succeeded Rubenstein as director, concurs.

 “We’ve got such an incredible sports story to tell in Mississippi,” Cleveland says.
 “Over the course of my sports writing career I covered Walter Payton, Jerry Rice and Brett Favre essentially from high school through the Super Bowl.
 You’re talking about the leading receiver and scorer, the leading passer and the second leading rusher in NFL history, all from rural Mississippi.
 What other state can come close to that?
 It’s a story we need to tell, tell well and keep telling.”

-Interactive kiosks dot the Museum.
-During their self-directed experience, visitors can retrieve archival footage, interviews and achievement data at their own pace with just the touch of a finger.
-The Museum is designed for visitors to learn by doing, listening and reading.
+Through a self-guided experience, you can retrieve archival footage, interviews and achievement data at your own pace with just the touch of a finger thanks to interactive kiosks.
+The Museum is designed for visitors to learn by doing, listening, reading and watching.

 Funding for the Museum is derived from a partnership of private and public sources.
 The Mississippi Legislature approved the issuance in bonds to partially fund the design, construction, and exhibit production of the Museum.